Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Then, “I would like to form a Washington State business,” followed by the type of entity you want to create.
 In this example, I’ll show how to form a Limited Liability Company.

-You may notice another type of LLC, called a Professional Limited Liability Company (PLLC).
+You may notice another type of LLC called a Professional Limited Liability Company (PLLC).
 Businesses that require occupational licensing in Washington, such as accountants, architects, veterinarians, etc., can register for a Professional LLC instead of an LLC.
-Filing for a PLLC is very similar to that of an LLC.
+Filing for a PLLC is very similar to filing for an LLC.

 Step 1: Indicate the Entity’s UBI Number

-UBI stands for “Unified Business Identifier” and is a unique identification number for entities in the state of Washington.
+UBI stands for “Unified Business Identifier,” a unique identification number for entities in the state of Washington.

 Most filers wouldn’t have this number yet, and if so, would choose “No.”